 Alternates Between: Violin II & Viola

-A Saint John girl who grew up in Quispamsis, Christine studied violin with Alice Mae Eccles, Janis Kalejs and Rodney McLeod and performed with the SJHS Symphony Orchestra.
-She is an original member of the NBYO, the Saint John Symphony and Symphony New Brunswick.
+A Saint John girl who grew up in Quispamsis, Christine studied violin with Alice Mae Eccles, Janis Kalejs and Rodney McLeod.
+She was a member of the the SJHS Symphony Orchestra an later an original member of NBYO, the Saint John Symphony and Symphony New Brunswick.
 Chris is a graduate of Mount Allison University’s B. Mus and B. Ed programs and taught in New Brunswick’s School District 6 for 32 years.
-The last 20 of those years teaching group string classes and directing string orchestras.
-Since her retirement Chris has concentrated on developing her skills as a violinist & violist.
-She continues to compose arrangements for Jim Stewart’s folk music and pop and folk for String Quartet and String Orchestra .
-Presently Christine plays viola with Goin’ Baroque, and Alto Mare and violin with FSO.
-She enjoys ensemble work with Arioso and performing with the St. Andrews Arts Council Gala Orchestra.
+The last 20 of those teaching group string classes and directing string orchestras.
+Since her retirement Chris has concentrated on developing her skills as a violist.
+She continues to compose arrangements for Jim Stewart’s folk music and popular arrangements for String Quartet and String Orchestra .
+Presently Christine plays viola with Goin’ Baroque, FSO and Symphonette by the Sea-sur Mer.
+She enjoys ensemble work and performing with the St. Andrews Arts Council Gala Orchestra.

 Suzanne grew up in Saint John, learning cello first through the Saint John school district’s string programme with Alice Mae Eccles.
 She performed with the Saint John High School symphony orchestra and became the inaugural principal cellist for NBYO.
 Later she studied cello with Emo Reti (Atlantic Symphony) and Malcolm Tait, principal cellist with the Toronto Symphony.
 Suzanne has performed with a number of orchestras and ensembles including the Guelph Symphony, Fredericton Chamber Players, Symphony New Brunswick, St. Andrews Gala Orchestra and the York Early Music Ensemble.
 In addition to Goin‘ Baroque, Suzanne plays in pit orchestras for high school musical productions in Saint John, Fredericton and with Theatre New Brunswick.